Heinrich Friedrich Karl vom und zum Stein

-Heinrich Friedrich Karl Reichsfreiherr vom und zum Stein (25 October 1757 – 29 June 1831), commonly known as Baron vom Stein, was a Prussian statesman who introduced the Prussian reforms, which paved the way for the unification of Germany.
+Heinrich Friedrich Karl vom und zum Stein (25 October 1757 – 29 June 1831), commonly known as Baron vom Stein, was a Prussian statesman who introduced the Prussian reforms, which paved the way for the unification of Germany.
 He promoted the abolition of serfdom, with indemnification to territorial lords; subjection of the nobles to manorial imposts; and the establishment of a modern municipal system.

 Stein was from an old Franconian family.
 He was born on the family estate near Nassau, studied at Göttingen, and entered the civil service.
 Prussian conservatism hampered him in his efforts to bring about changes.
 In 1807, he was removed from office by the King for refusing to accept the post of Minister of Foreign Affairs but was recalled after the Peace of Tilsit.

 After it became known that he had written a letter in which he criticised Napoleon, Stein was obliged to resign, which he did on 24 November 1808 and retired to the Austrian Empire, from which he was summoned to the Russian Empire by Tsar Alexander I in 1812.
 After the Battle of Leipzig in 1813, Stein became head of the council for the administration of the reconquered German countries.

 Early life

-Stein was the ninth child of Karl Philipp Freiherr vom Stein, and Henriette Karoline Langwerth von Simmern, the widow of von Löw.
-His father was a man of stern and irritable temperament, which his far more famous son inherited, with the addition of intellectual gifts, which the father entirely lacked.
-The family belonged to the order of imperial knights of the Holy Roman Empire, who occupied a middle position between sovereign princes and subjects of the empire.
-They owned their own domains and owed allegiance only to the emperor but had no votes for the Diet.
+Stein was the ninth child of Karl Philipp Freiherr vom Stein, and Henriette Karoline Langwerth von Simmern.
+Stein is the descendant of an ancient imperial family.
+Like many of his generation, he greatly admired Frederick the Great.

-In his old age, Stein would express his gratitude to his parents for the influence of their religious and truly German and knightly example.
+In his old age, Stein would express his gratitude to his parents for the influence.
 He added:

 My view of the world and of human affairs I gathered as a boy and youth, in the solitude of a country life, from ancient and modern history, and in particular I was attracted by the incidents of the eventful history of England.

-The influence of English ideas, so potent a factor in the lives of Voltaire, Rousseau, Talleyrand and many others in the 18th century, was therefore potently operative in the early career of Stein.
-He does not seem to have gone to any school except in 1773, when he went with a private tutor to the University of Göttingen in Hanover.
-There, he studied jurisprudence and found time to pursue his studies in English history and politics.
-The latter, as he wrote, confirmed his predilection for that nation.